Mid-Range Travel Guide: Tashkent

 Common Budget Mistakes to Avoid

-Only eating in hotel restaurants or Western-style establishments (typically 200-300% more expensive than local options)
+Only eating in hotel restaurants or tourist areas (typically 150-200% markup over local spots)